 Red or amber in-dash notifications are counted, and the total is displayed by the active warning indicator.
 In addition, these counts are also presented in:

-- Systems Check - The Notifications Sub-menu
+- Systems Check

+- The Notifications Sub-menu.

+- 2 Not on all models.

 A Drive Summary

 The total count may change without user interaction if individual warnings are intermittent, time based, self-correcting, or are otherwise rectified.